datawire/ambassador-docs/docs/edge-stack/pre-release/tutorials/getting-started.md

 ## 2. Routing traffic from the edge

-Like any other Kubernetes object, Custom Resource Definitions (CRDs) are used to declaratively define $productName$’s desired state.
-The workflow you are going to build uses a simple demo app and the **Mapping CRD**, which is the core resource that you will use with $productName$.
-It lets you route requests by host and URL path from the edge of your cluster to Kubernetes services.
+$productName$ uses Kubernetes Custom Resource Definitions (CRDs) to declaratively define its desired state.
+The workflow you are going to build uses a simple demo app, a **`Listener` CRD**, and a **`Mapping` CRD**.
+The `Listener` CRD tells $productName$ what port to listen on, and the `Mapping` CRD tells $productName$ how to route incoming requests by host and URL path from the edge of your cluster to Kubernetes services.

-1. First, create a Listener resources:
+1. Start by creating a `Listener` resource for HTTP on port 8080:

 ```
 kubectl apply -f - <<EOF